 The Institute has been instrumental in producing a number of internationally acknowledged documents such as the review and extension of the TIME framework as well as publications in the International Wound Journal, Journal of Wound Care, Wounds International and other relevant journal.
 Other available resources include a curriculum outline on wound infection and several reviews and commentaries.
 The following resources focus on the latest evidence, research and education in wound infection prevention management.
 These are free to download and use in practice.

 Geoff Sussman, Terry Swanson, Joyce Black et al write in Wounds International 2014;5(4)

-Slough: What is it?
-How do we manage it? – a presentation by Terry Swanson, Jenny Hurlow, Greg Schultz and Jacqui Fletcher.
+A presentation by Terry Swanson, Jenny Hurlow, Greg Schultz and Jacqui Fletcher.

 David Keast, Terry Swanson et al write in Wounds International 2014;5(3).

 David Keast, Terry Swanson, Keryln Carville, et al write in Wounds International 2014;5(2)

 Terry Swanson, Lorraine Grothier and Greg Schultz provide an update on recognising and managing wound infection in different wound types.
 Published on Wounds International

-Your Questions Answered – critical questions on wound infection, focusing on microbiology, answered by Professor Prashini Moodley.
+Critical questions on wound infection, focusing on microbiology, answered by Professor Prashini Moodley.

-Wound infection References – a list of useful articles.
+A list of useful articles.

-The Wound Infection Institute: A new global platform for the clinical management of infected wounds – an introduction to the IWII, published in 2008 at the World Union of Wound Healing Societies, Toronto
+An introduction to the IWII, published in 2008 at the World Union of Wound Healing Societies, Toronto

-Infection Control Made Easy – an excellent guide, courtesy of Ostomy Wound Management.
+An excellent guide, courtesy of Ostomy Wound Management.